-Notification Purpose Notification of most facility admissions and certain services helps us identify and initiate discharge planning or care coordination.
-Notification is required.
-Applies to For a complete list of the services subject to notification, visit Wellmark.com or call the Customer Service number on your ID card.
-Person Responsible PPO Providers in the states of Iowa and South Dakota perform notification for you.
-However, you or someone acting on your behalf is responsible for notification if: You receive services subject to notification from a provider outside Iowa or South Dakota; You receive services subject to notification from a Participating or Out-of- Network provider.
-Process When you, instead of your provider, are responsible for notification, call the phone number on your ID card before receiving services, except when you are unable to do so due to a medical emergency.
+Notification helps determine whether a service or admission to a facility is medically necessary.
+Notification is required; however, it does not apply to maternity inpatient stays under the two-day vaginal, four-day cesarean delivery timeframes or newborn stays.
+Generally, notification applies to inpatient admissions.
+For a complete list of the services subject to notification, visit Wellmark.com/member/authorizations-and-approvals or call the Customer Service number on your ID card.
+PPO Providers in the states of Iowa and South Dakota perform notification for you.
+However, you or someone acting on your behalf is responsible for notification if: You receive services subject to notification from a provider outside Iowa or South Dakota; You receive services subject to notification from a Participating or Out-of-Network provider.
+When you, instead of your provider, are responsible for notification, call the phone number on your ID card before receiving services, except when you are unable to do so due to a medical emergency.
 In the case of an emergency admission, you must notify us within one business day of the admission or the receipt of services or as soon as reasonably possible thereafter.
+If you receive services subject to notification from an Out-of-Network Provider, you will be responsible for the charges as follows: ■ If we determine that the services billed by that Out-of-Network Provider were not medically necessary, you will be responsible for the full charge.